 Home Media Availability: The restoration has not yet been released on home media but the 9.5mm condensation is available from several sources.

-How did they make their Ms in 1881?
+How did they make their Letters in 1881?

 I have never made a secret about my love for a good William S. Hart western and his films have a rather high survival rate, though the quality of the prints varies.
 However, there are still some titles that are gone forever.
 The Gun Fighter looked like it was in that unfortunate category.
 9.5mm condensations have been circulating among collectors for years but the bulk of the footage and all the original title cards have been gone for almost 100 years.

 Until now.
 Film historian Kevin Brownlow discovered that a reel and a half of tinted nitrate survived in the holdings of the Cinémathèque suisse and with that new material, would it be possible to reconstruct the original continuity?
 In addition to the Swiss material, the film’s original scenario survived and assorted 9.5mm cuts were held by Brownlow, editor and director Christopher Bird and archivist Dino Everett.
 Two Pathex, or American 9.5mm releases and two Pathescope, or UK 9.5mm releases.
 (You can read more about 9.5mm technology here.
 It was essentially the viable first home video.)